albertsalles4/albertsalles4/README.md

 ### Hi there 👋, my name is Albert Sallés

 - 🔭 I’m currently working as a Software Engineer at [Mosaic Factor](https://mosaicfactor.com/).
+- 🤓 I am passionate about AI and Data Science.
 - 👯 I’m looking to collaborate on Open Source projects that contribute to the improvement of the world.
 - ⚡ Fun fact: I like to explore Open Source projects.